Started 2 petitions

 Dear Mr Osborne Please Scrap the Sex Ads from the ES Congratulations on your recent appointment as editor of the Evening Standard.
 As a former Cabinet Member you are no doubt aware of the Government’s battle to reduce the relentless exposure of children to the porn and sex industry (eg via internet opt-in or age verification).
 As a dad, I am sure you fully support this.
 That is why we are asking you to scrap the sex chat and prostitution ads from your paper.
 And work to persuade other editors to follow guidelines already issued by the police to scrap the sex ads from our Great British press.
 More than 33% of 8-9 years read newspapers, rising to nearly 50% for older children.
 70% of kids say they have access to a newspaper with 50% of boys say newspapers are their preferred reading material : www.notbuyingit.org.uk/Newspapers4Kids [Warning: contains newspaper contents, offensive].
 Children will not be reading the FT!
 They will be reading the accessible format of papers like the ES.
 Given this has one of the highest London distributions of any newspaper, a vast number of children are likely to be seeing and reading the ES.
 It is surely an issue of child protection to expose them to ‘Sex Chat’ ads let alone ads for prostitution (‘Chat or Date’).
 Sadly, it cannot even be argued that ‘children won’t understand the ads’ as even quite young children are now so ‘porn savvy’ that they will know exactly what these ads are for.
 Older boys might well be tempted to call for a ‘date’.
 Furthermore, for over half a decade, The Metropolitan Police have urged newspapers to stop advertising the sex trade because of the links with trafficking, coercion and other illegal activities not to mention the general harm associated with the sex trade.
 And with attitudes towards women so bad that 10 million women in the UK alone experience male violence, surely we should stop anything that promotes these harmful attitudes?
 If a newspaper is promoting the porn and sex trade what does that say about what women are for and men’s right to women?
 It says prostitution is so normal and acceptable that it can even be proferred on the tube on the way home from work .. or school.
 Removing these ads would certainly prove popular, Not Buying It's straw poll showed that 97% of the public (over 150 votes) want the sex ads out.
 Thank you for your time and please scrap the ads (just meet with Not Buying It if you still have any doubts!)

-10% of pre-teen kids addicted to Porn (NSPCC)90% of mainstream Porn shows Violence against Women The Sport newspaper is made up almost entirely of graphic ads for the porn and sex industry and pages and pages of 'glamour' shots (young G-stringed women in pornographic poses).
-This is interspersed with stories of women being murdered, raped by 'sex beasts' or 'sex romps' of teachers with teenage pupils.
-Why is it sold as a newspaper?
-We call on: Our MPs to take measures to ensure it is sold on the top shelf only and take action more widely on the continued objectification of women and girls by the British media and popular culture which flies in the face of all policies on reducing violence against women and girls and presents a serious issue of child protection.
-Retail Regulators like the NFRN (National Federation of Newsagents) to issue new guidelines to retailers to sell The Sport on the top shelf only.
-The Metropolitan Police to re-launch their initiative calling on all newspaper publishers to stop publishing sex/porn industry ads because of their links with coercion and trafficking and in addition to view this as a matter of child protection.
+10% of pre-teen kids addicted to Porn (NSPCC)90% of mainstream Porn shows Violence against Women90% Women in Prostitution want to Get Out We call on: Newspaper Editors to stop making money by advertising porn and prostitution The ASA to stop allowing ads for porn, sex chat and prostitution in our newspapers or on non-restricted sites on line.
+Our MPs to take measures to ensure The Sport is sold on the top shelf only and take action on the relentless objectification of women and girls by the British media and popular culture which flies in the face of all policies on reducing violence against women and girls and presents a serious issue of child protection. #HarveyWeinstein Retail Regulators like the NFRN (National Federation of Newsagents) to issue new guidelines to retailers to sell The Sport on the top shelf only.
+The Metropolitan Police to re-launch their initiative calling on all newspapers to stop publishing sex/porn ads because of the harm of these industries and their inextricable links with coercion and trafficking.
+In addition to view this as a matter of child protection.
+The London Mayor and Transport for London to tell ES and METRO to stop advertising sex chat and prostitution or lose their huge distribution network on London's Transport system.
+George Osborn of The ES to stop promoting Sex Chat and 'Chat or Date' (aka prostitution).
 David Sullivan, owner of both The Sport and West Ham Football Club – to promote family sport (football) not women as sport (The Sport).